powerd uses user input to determine when the system should turn its backlight off or suspend in response to inactivity

 - If the display is off due to user inactivity or manually setting the screen brightness to zero, the power button turns the display back on rather than locking the screen or shutting down the system.

-Devices with an insecure connection to the keyboard (e.g. Chromeboxes and Chromebases) behave similarly but lack the interactive animations described above: just tapping the power button locks or shuts down the system.
+Devices with power buttons that are separate from their keyboards (e.g. Chromeboxes and Chromebases) generally behave similarly but lack the interactive animations described above: just tapping the power button locks or shuts down the system.